 - Events may not be advertised prior to event approval.

-- Should your event require table and/or chair rental, custodial services or disposable trash receptacles, please complete a Department and Direct Support Organization (DSO) Work Authorization Table & Chair Rental Form (PDF) referencing the name and date of your event.
+- Should your event require table and/or chair rental, or disposable trash receptacles, please complete a Department and Direct Support Organization (DSO) Work Authorization Table & Chair Rental Form (PDF) referencing the name and date of your event.

 - Should your event require parking accommodations, please visit usf.edu/eventparking.
 The Event Parking Request is a separate process from the Facilities Management Event Request process.

 - The Service Center does not assist with room, space, or venue reservations.
 Scheduling and securing space is the responsibility of the event organizer.